lachlan-ibm/verify_access_autoconf/README.md

 ## Environment
 - `ISVA_CONFIGURATION_BASE_DIR` = direcotry which contains the YAML configuration file as well as any http template pages, PKI, mapping rules, ect.
 - `ISVA_YAML_CONFIGURATION` = path to ISVA configuration yaml file.
 Path should be relative to `ISVA_CONFIGURATION_BASEDIR`
-- `MGMT_BASE_URL` = address to access ISVA LMI, eg. https://\<isva appliance\>:\<isva port\>.
+- `ISVA_MGMT_BASE_URL` = address to access ISVA LMI, eg. https://\<isva appliance\>:\<isva port\>.
 This propert can also be specified in the configuration yaml file.
 If present, this proprty will take precedence.
-- `MGMT_PASSWORD` = administrator password for the `admin` account.
+- `_ISVA_MGMT_PASSWORD` = administrator password for the `admin` account.
 This property can also be specified in the configuration yaml file.
 If present, this property will take precedence.
-- ` MGMT_OLD_PASSWORD` = if a password change for the administrator account (eg. from the dafualt) is required, the old password can be specified with this environment variable.
+- `ISVA_MGMT_OLD_PASSWORD` = if a password change for the administrator account (eg. from the dafualt) is required, the old password can be specified with this environment variable.
 If present the administrator's password will be chagned from `MGMT_OLD_PASSWORD` to `MGMT_PASSWORD`
-- `KUBECONFIG` (optional) = path to Kubernetes configuration yaml for kubernetes deployments.
+- `ISVA_KUBERNETES_YAML_CONFIG` (optional) = path to Kubernetes configuration yaml for kubernetes deployments.
   - Note: If your kubernetes cluster requires mutual authentication (TLS) then a pem certificate file must also be avaliable to ISVA Configurator
+  - Note: When run from a Kubernetes cluster a Service Account can be used in place of a YAML configuration file

 ## Deployment
 ### Local environment